• Skip to primary navigation

 Step 5: Virtual vs In-Patient

-The first question to answer when considering which services you will offer, is to determine how you will be providing your services.
+One of the first questions to answer when considering which services you will offer, is to determine how you will be providing your services.
 Will you be offering exclusively virtual services, in-person services, or a mix of both?

 If you choose to operate an in-person practice, you will need to consider the location of your practice.
 Will you provide services from a home office, rent an office space, or attempt to join a pre-established clinic (like a doctor’s office or physio clinic).
 Joining a pre-established practice may allow you to grow your clientele more efficiently, with reduced effort needed to market your services.